Hello, here is your review for today coming late lol.

 Book Club Thoughts:

 We asked a lot of questions about Pride and what that means as well as how Zuri really did drag us out.
 One member mentioned how the love story came out of nowhere.
-We also talked on how Zuri reads like an unreliable narrator caught up in her own world, but that such a story telling mechanism doesn’t seem to land on a reason why she’s so unreliable.
+We also talked on how Zuri reads like an unreliable narrator caught up in her own world.
 In general they agreed for a 3/5.